expo/expo/docs/versions/v15.0.0/sdk/audio.md

 -   `soundInstance.loadAsync()`

     Loads the sound into memory and prepares it for playing.
-This must be called before calling `play`.
+This must be called before calling `playAsync`.

     #### Returns

     A `Promise` that is fulfilled when the sound is loaded, or rejects if loading failed.

--   `soundInstance.unload()`
+-   `soundInstance.unloadAsync()`

     Unloads the sound. `loadAsync` must be called again in order to be able to play the sound.

+    #### Returns

+    A `Promise` that is fulfilled when the sound is unloaded, or rejects if unloading failed.

 -   `soundInstance.isLoaded()`